edgehog-device-manager/edgehog/doc/pages/containers/core_concepts.md

 ## Containers

+In Edgehog, the concept of a container is the same as in Docker.
+In fact, they directly map to a Docker container under the hood.
+The key difference is that Edgehog manages containers **indirectly**, relying on [application releases](./applications_management.md#container-creation) instead.

+In practice, this translates to Edgehog containers being a _wrapper_ used to configure an image: all the volumes, networks, device mappings, binds, and everything else necessary for a given deployment of an image, are defined in a container.

 ## Releases

 Releases are an Edgehog concept which represent a set of containers that provide a useful way of organizing a scope.
 They follow semantic versioning, so that the user is able to know when a specific update can contain breaking changes.
 Releases are managed directly (take a look at [Release creation process](./applications_management.md#release-creation-process)).